 The College of Arts and Sciences provides a liberal arts education of tremendous breadth and depth while advancing research and serving as a resource for the community.
 The College has four academic divisions: art, humanities, natural sciences, and social sciences.

 Students.
-With 9,400 undergraduate majors, 9,500 undergraduate pre-majors, and 2,700 graduate students, Arts and Sciences is the largest College at the University, producing more than half of all UW bachelor’s degrees on the Seattle campus.
+With 9,440 undergraduate majors, 10,400 undergraduate pre-majors, and 2,540 graduate students, Arts and Sciences is the largest College at the University, producing more than half of all UW bachelor’s degrees on the Seattle campus.
 Our students have been honored repeatedly as Rhodes Scholars, Gates Cambridge Scholars, and Goldwater Scholars.
-Undergraduates pursuing non-Arts and Sciences degrees still take about 40 percent of their credit hours in the College.
+Undergraduates pursuing non-Arts and Sciences degrees also take many courses in the College. in fact, 29 percent of all UW students in Arts & Sciences classes are pursuing a degree in another college.

 Cutting-edge Research.
 From malaria treatment to solar energy to human rights, A&S researchers are tackling many of our society’s most pressing issues.
-A&S faculty generate about $107 million annually in research funds through public and private grants.
+A&S faculty generated more than $124 million in research funds through public and private grants during the most recent fiscal year.
 Graduate students and postdoctoral students—and an increasing number of undergraduates—work closely with faculty on research.

 Interdisciplinary Emphasis.
 The College is home to more than two dozen interdisciplinary centers and has ties to many others, encouraging collaboration in fields ranging from the humanities to demography to labor studies to early childhood learning.
 Through interdisciplinary minors such as Arctic studies and Diversity, students benefit from the breadth of the College’s offerings.